Quick Tips File

 SET ARRAYSIZE 1000

-commit is complete, the database reports the number of records that
+final commit is complete, the database reports the number of

-were committed in the last batch.
-It does not report the total number
+records that were committed in the last batch.
+It does not report

 create procedure pu